gsi-ee/go4/etc/win32/README.txt

 in Go4License.txt file which is part of the distribution.
 ---------------------------------------------------------------

-This package is compiled and tested under Windows 7 together with Microsoft Visual C++ 12.0 (2013) Express Edition and CYGWIN.
+This package is compiled and tested with CYGWIN on Windows 7 with Microsoft Visual C++ 12.0 (2013) Express Edition, using ROOT 5-34-30 and Qt 5.4.2.

 1. INSTALLATION